Skip to content

 Earn Double Points on Rent Day

-There's another thing to keep in mind on Rent Day: You'll earn double the points (up to 1,000 bonus points) for every non-rent dollar spent on your *bilt rewards card* on the first of the month.
+Another thing to keep in mind on Rent Day: You'll earn double the points (up to 1,000 bonus points) for every non-housing dollar spent on Bilt's trio of credit cards on the first of the month.

 How to Use Bilt Rewards Points